vemundrefnin/vemundrefnin/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a student at University of Stavanger.
 In 2021 i finisehd my bachelor in Computer Engineering and I'm currently working on my masters in Industrial Economics.
 The public repos on my github are mostly hobby projects.
+Checkout my [LinkdIn](https://www.linkedin.com/in/vemund-r-05357597/) and [portiofilio website](https://www.refnin.no).
+Contact me at vemund@refnin.no or +47 92020335 if you want my full resume.

 ---
 [LinkedIn](https://www.linkedin.com/in/vemund-r-05357597/)